JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 ![Detector Direction to Measured Density](Figures/MCNP/DetectorDirectiontoMeasuredDensity.png)

 *Moving forward, when the architecture of the machine is changed and the detection results are simulated, range can also be determined.
-In this example, as we point the emitter under the detector, we see the effects on the range.*
+In this example, as we point the emitter under the detector, we see its effects on the mesh.*

 # Conclusion